 - Pineapple carrot loaf is one of the best breakfast bread ideas.

-- The recipe is easily transformed into making carrot cake muffins to enjoy in the morning or late afternoon.
+- Finally, the recipe is easily transformed into making pineapple carrot muffins to enjoy in the morning or late afternoon.

 Ingredients